 No. The Connections Program welcomes applicants from any state within the United States (i.e., applicants must be US citizens or permanent residents).
 The proportion of out-of-state students varies from year to year, but overall roughly 20-50% of our students are out-of-state residents.

-No. However, many Connections students qualify for various merit-based scholarships and aid at the University level.
+Does the College of Medicine offer special scholarships to Connections students?No. However, many Connections students qualify for various merit-based scholarships and aid at the University level.
 Please visit the UC Office of Student Financial Aid website for more information.

-Yes, in rare cases.
+Are students ever removed from the Connections Program?Yes, in rare cases.
 If concerns arise at any time regarding students’ academic performance, personal conduct, or professional development (including underage alcohol violations), they will be reviewed by the Admission Committee, and will be subject to action up to and including dismissal from the program.

-Yes.
+Can students withdraw from the Connections Program?Yes.
 We understand that making a decision about a career while still in high school is daunting.
 Students may withdraw at any time during their undergraduate career by submitting a signed letter to the Director of the Connections Dual Admissions Program.